 Helena’s first teaching experience was at Camp Matoaka in Maine, USA, where she taught ballet and contemporary to children ranging in age from 8 to 15.
 Over the nine-week summer season she taught six days a week and organised two shows for the campers.
 It was non-stop but a huge amount of fun – and that was where her love of teaching began!

-Since then Helena has gained teaching qualifications with the Imperial Society for Teachers of Dancing (ISTD).
+Since then Helena has gained teaching qualifications with the Imperial Society for Teachers of Dancing (ISTD) and the Royal Academy of Dance (RAD).
 She is fully insured, DBS checked and certified in paediatric first aid.

 JUMP Dance Academy's classes take place on Wednesdays at Abbots Morton Village Hall and on Fridays at St Peter's Church Hall in Inkberrow.